keithwhor/nodal/README.md

 ### Misc.

-- Offload all SQL generation to DatabaseAdapter
+- Offload all SQL generation to DatabaseAdapter (in CLI)
 - Keep track of indices in schema.json
+- Task scheduler
 - Tests for all modules (!!!)
-- CLI controller generation
-- Task scheduler

 ## About